rkonoplev/dniester/docs/en/DEVELOPER_GUIDE.md

 - All **tests pass** (`./gradlew test`)
 - Code style checks pass (optional but strongly recommended)

-That’s usually enough — **GitHub Actions CI** will run additional steps:
+---

+## What CI/CD Does (on GitHub Actions)

+After pushing your changes, the following automated checks will be performed by GitHub Actions:
 - Full Gradle build + unit tests.
-- Static analysis with Checkstyle and PMD.
+- Static code analysis: Checkstyle and PMD.
-- JaCoCo coverage report + Codecov upload.
+- Test coverage report (JaCoCo) + upload to Codecov.
-- GitLeaks secrets scanning.
+- GitLeaks secret scanning.
+- Integration with GitHub Security (Code scanning alerts).

+---

 ## Summary